Inderøy Municipality: Economy

 Inderøy is primarily an agricultural area.
 Most of the municipality is cultivated, with grass and grains being the most common crops, but strawberries are also common.
 Most farmers also have forests.
 All dominant industry is oriented around agriculture, with factories producing distillery products (Sundnes Brenneri), animal feed, flat bread, jam, and juice (Røra Fabrikker), chickens, and other meat products.
 In addition there are numerous farms who manufacture their own produce and sell it on the farm.

 There are also a number of service institutions in Inderøy, including stores, public services, and schools (including Utøy School).
-Quite a lot of people work in the neighboring municipalities of Levanger, Steinkjer, and Verdal—Inderøy being a suburb of those.
+Quite a lot of people work in the neighboring municipalities of Levanger, Steinkjer, and Verdal, with Inderøy Municipality being a suburb of those.

 Geography

-Inderøy is located on two peninsulas (Fosen and Inderøya) in the inner sections of the Trondheimsfjord, bordering the municipalities of Indre Fosen, Levanger, Steinkjer, Verdal, and Verran.
-The Skarnsund strait lies between the Inderøy and Mosvik peninsulas in the center of the municipality, and it connects the main Trondheimsfjord with the inner Beitstadfjord.
-The lake Meltingvatnet lies along the Leksvik border in southern Inderøy.
+Inderøy Municipality is located on two peninsulas (Fosen and Inderøya) in the inner sections of the Trondheimsfjord, bordering Indre Fosen Municipality to the southwest, Levanger Municipality to the southeast (across the fjord), Steinkjer Municipality to the northeast, and Verdal Municipality to the southeast.
+The Skarnsundet strait lies between the Inderøya and Fosen peninsulas in the center of the municipality, and it connects the main Trondheimsfjord with the inner Beitstadfjorden.
+The lake Meltingvatnet lies along the border with Indre Fosen Municipality in the southern part of the municipality.
+The highest point in the municipality is the 502.45 m tall mountain Storknuken.

 Transportation

 The Nordland Line runs through Røra, and Røra Station is served hourly or more often by the Trøndelag Commuter Rail.
 European route E6 also runs through Røra.
-It connects to Norwegian National Road 755 that runs through Sakshaug and onwards to Utøy and Mosvik.
-At Straumen, the road crosses the preserved Straumen Bridge and on the Inderøy–Mosvik border where it crosses the Skarnsund Bridge.
+It connects to Norwegian National Road 755 that runs through Sakshaug and onwards to Utøya and Mosvik.
+At Straumen, the road crosses the preserved Straumen Bridge and the Skarnsund Bridge.
 National Road 761 runs from Sakshaug north through Sandvollan before intersecting with E6 south of Steinkjer.
 There is a limited bus service provided by TrønderBilene.